 The region of Marina Alta and the local music community gathered in Pego to bid a final farewell to Josep Sendra, a musician with a career dedicated to the art of sound.
-The Dénia band, alongside cultural figures, turned the funeral into an event where music was the central focus, reflecting the passion that Sendra conveyed throughout his life.
+The Dénia band, along with cultural figures, turned the funeral into an event where music was the central focus, reflecting the passion that Sendra conveyed throughout his life.

 Sound as a legacy: technical lessons from a musical life 🎵